Teradata applies two very effective join optimization methods for decision support workload, which usually is involving a lot of aggregations:

 ;

-The grouped spool can be joined afterward with relation t02, and in the last step, the resulting spool will be joined with t03 with a consecutive final GROUP BY applied.
+The spool group can be later connected using relation t02.
+Finally, the resulting spool will be combined with t03, and a final GROUP BY will be applied consecutively.

 Thanks for explaining, how would early group by being classified and how could it be identified through explain plan.